 The Palais de Tokio was built for the 1937 French Paris world exhibition.
 It now hosts a beautiful museum of modern arts and stages spectacular art exhibitions.
 More information on Musée d'Art Moderne.

-Centre Pompidou, a spectacular museum of modern arts, regularly stages first class art exhibitions (modern and contemporary arts).
+Centre Pompidou, a spectacular museum of modern arts, regularly stages first class art exhibitions.
 More information on Centre Pompidou.

 Paris metro: Chatelet les Halles (line 4) and Rambuteau (line 11) stations.
 Locate Centre Pompidou on Paris map.